 AP Studio Art

-AP Studio Art allows students the opportunity to build an art portfolio and aids in practical experience for future art related fields.
-AP Studio Art also provides Upper School students preparations for the college admissions process and promotes high quality work and growth through artistic investigation.
-This class will visit The IMA at the end of portfolios submission.
+AP Studio Art allows students the opportunity to build an art portfolio and gives them valuable practical experience for future art-related fields.
+AP Studio Art also helps students prepare for the rigorous college admissions process.
+This advanced course promotes high quality work and growth through expertly guided artistic investigation.
+At the end of the course, the class visits The Indianapolis Museum of Art (IMA) to celebrate the submission of their final portfolios.

 Bethesda Athletics Participates in the IHSAA and the PAAC (Pioneer Academic Athletic Conference).